This section contains answers to some of the questions we are frequently asked about our assignment preparation courses.

 International cooperation experts and managers need to regularly develop their skills and acquire new ones to enable them to fulfil their role effectively.

-Our modular courses can be combined as required to meet individual needs.
-We offer intensive language training in over 70 national languages and a wide range of non-language courses.
+Our modular training is designed to meet individual needs.
 Most of our courses are available in English as well as German.
 Our training portfolio covers the following areas:

 Over half of all assignments abroad end prematurely because the accompanying partner has not been actively involved in the secondment process.
-While assignment preparation is, of course, vital for experts and managers, nearly all our courses are also open to accompanying partners, so that they can be fully engaged.
+While Skills4Abroad is, of course, vital for experts and managers, nearly all our trainings are also open to accompanying partners, so that they can be fully engaged.

 Sharing and networking with colleagues – both within and outside your own organisation and specialist field – is a major feature of our courses.